 FlyOver Canada Admission Rates

-Admission rates to FlyOver Canada over the Christmas season in 2022 varied depending on the date and when you made your purchase.
+Admission rates to FlyOver Canada over the Christmas season vary depending on the date and when you make your purchase.
 Admission usually costs less on days when the attraction predicts lower numbers of visitors and higher on days when they expect it to be busier.
 Weekdays tend to cost less, and both weekends and days close to Christmas and New Year’s Eve cost more.

 Tickets Purchased Online

 Tickets purchased in advance online usually cost at least 10% less compared to tickets at the gate.
-As of late September in 2022, online tickets for the Christmas show in December cost the following:
+Online tickets for the Christmas show in December, 2023, cost the following.
+The prices will likely be comparable for December this year.

 Ticket prices can increase up to about $10 each if you book less than a week before you plan to go.
 Be sure to reserve your tickets well in advance for the best rates.